MKrause-CyberSec/Red-vs-Blue-Project/README.md

 - You can see on this panel the breakdown of `401 Unauthorized` status codes as opposed to `200 OK` status codes.

-- We can also see the spike in both traffic to the server and error codes.
+- You can also see the spike in both traffic to the server and error codes.

-- We can see a connection spike in the `Connections over time [Packetbeat Flows] ECS`
+- You can see a connection spike in the `Connections over time [Packetbeat Flows] ECS`

 	![](Images/Connection-spike.png)

-- We can also see a spike in errors in the `Errors vs successful transactions [Packetbet] ECS`
+- You can also see a spike in errors in the `Errors vs successful transactions [Packetbet] ECS`

 	![](Images/Error-spike.png)

 These are all results generated by the brute force attack with Hydra.

-What kind of alarm would you set to detect this behavior in the future and at what threshold(s)?

-- We could set an alert if `401 Unauthorized` is returned from any server over a certain threshold that would weed out forgotten passwords.
+- I set an alert if `401 Unauthorized` is returned from any server over a certain threshold that would weed out forgotten passwords.
 Start with `10` in one hour and refine from there.

-- We could also create an alert if the `user_agent.original` value includes `Hydra` in the name.
+- I also created an alert if the `user_agent.original` value includes `Hydra` in the name.

-Identify at least one way to harden the vulnerable machine that would mitigate this attack.

 - After the limit of 10 `401 Unauthorized` codes have been returned from a server, that server can automatically drop traffic from the offending IP address for a period of 1 hour.
-We could also display a lockout message and lock the page from login for a temporary period of time from that user.
+I also displayed a lockout message and lock the page from login for a temporary period of time from that user.

 #### 4. Find the WebDav Connection

-Use your dashboard to answer the following questions:

-How many requests were made to this directory?

-- We can again see in the `Top 10 HTTP requests [Packetbeat] ECS` panel that the webdav folder was directly connected and files inside were accessed.
+- You can again see in the `Top 10 HTTP requests [Packetbeat] ECS` panel that the webdav folder was directly connected and files inside were accessed.

   ![](Images/webdav.png)

-- We can also see it in the pie charts:
+- You can also see it in the pie charts:

   ![](Images/WebDav-pie.png)

-Which file(s) were requested?

 - We can see the passwd.dav file was requested as well as a file named `shell.php`

-What kind of alarm would you set to detect such access in the future?

-- We can create an alert anytime this directory is accessed by a machine _other_ than the machine that should have access.
+- I created an alert anytime this directory is accessed by a machine _other_ than the machine that should have access.

-Identify at least one way to harden the vulnerable machine that would mitigate this attack.

 - Connections to this shared folder should not be accessible from the web interface.